Hungry for heroin information

 To be fair, there are heroin users who remain productive, maintaining their grades, work responsibilities, and social and family affairs.
 "Managing" heroin use, however, can become impossible as a constant craving for this very powerful drug becomes stronger and more difficult to resist.
 Additionally, heroin is an expensive drug and can devastate an addict financially.

 Before you try heroin, think about the reasons you want to experiment.
 Are you trying to mentally escape from something?
 Are you trying to relieve stress?
 Alter your reality?
 Are you just curious?
 If your reasons for trying heroin have to do with wanting to change something about your life, or feel something different, you may want to consider talking with a mental health professional about these feelings, and figuring out a non-addictive way of dealing with them.
-Columbia students can make an appointment with Counseling and Psychological Services (x4-2878).
-If you're not at Columbia, ask your friends, family, or your primary health care provider for a referral.
-Check out readers' suggestions for natural highs, all of which are cheaper than heroin, not to mention legal!
+Columbia students can make an appointment with Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+If you're not at Columbia, you can check out Mental Health America's resources on finding a therapist in your area or contact your primary health care provider for a referral.
+You might also consider learning more about natural highs, all of which are cheaper than heroin, not to mention legal!

 If you're being pressured to try heroin by friends or peers, consider whether this is something you really want to do.
 If saying no is difficult right now, try delaying until you are ready to make a decision that's best for your health.